mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

   The `MarkerArray <http://docs.ros.org/en/api/visualization_msgs/html/msg/MarkerArray.html>`__ avoid to have synchronisation issues between all the markers.

 .. important::
-  The `MarkerArray <http://docs.ros.org/en/api/visualization_msgs/html/msg/MarkerArray.html>`__ can't be a global variable because otherwise, it could be updated and published at the same time, which could result as flashing markers.
+  The `MarkerArray <http://docs.ros.org/en/api/visualization_msgs/html/msg/MarkerArray.html>`__ can not be a global variable because otherwise, it could be updated and published at the same time, which could result as flashing markers.

 5.5.3.3 Trajectory